 5. Find your space, and footwork, at Mission Trails Regional Park

 In contrast, the brilliant Mission Trails is one of the largest urban parks in the country and it’s just a 20-minute drive from downtown.

 The granite is the smooth, slippery kind that does wonders for your footwork.
 Around half of the climbs are trad or mixed, but most anchors are bolted which means a quick setup for us guides and those wanting to toprope.
 Another plus is that the top is accessible from the backside.
 With tons of climbing between 5.4 and 5.9, no crag in San Diego lets you knock off as many routes in a single day.

 Many first-timers have this perception that height equals difficulty.
 That’s not necessarily the case.
 In fact, longer routes are often a challenge for their endurance requirements and techniques, which means you don’t have to crush to go big.

 Seeing beginners celebrate after sending the long routes in Mission Trails is one of my great joys—you’d almost think they just conquered the Dawn Wall!

 The Skyline Pinnacle (5.7) is one such entry-level climb that offer a powerful sense of accomplishment.
 As you scale the route, be sure to enjoy the scenic views of the national park and San Diego River flowing 400 feet below you.
-This route is truly top-notch and my clients can’t get enough of it.
+With vistas to rival the best Joshua Tree hikes, this route is truly top-notch and my clients can’t get enough of it.